Rhydymwyn F.C.: History

 The following season saw them strongly contest the league championship, only to lose by one point to eventual champions, Bodedern.
 They also reached the final of the FAW Trophy, losing 3–1 to Swansea-based side West End at Rhayader.
 Since those successes, the club struggled under a different manager, with mid-table finishes within the Welsh Alliance.
-Success returned to the club in the 2007–08 season when they defeated Barmouth and Dyffyn United to win the Barritt Cup for the first time at Farrar Road, Bangor.
+Success returned to the club in the 2007–08 season when they defeated Barmouth & Dyffryn United to win the Barritt Cup for the first time at Farrar Road, Bangor.
 The 2008–09 season saw a big improvement in the Welsh Alliance when they finished runners-up behind Bethesda Athletic.
 The momentum continued in 2009–10 season and the club stayed in pole position, winning eight out of the first nine games winning promotion back to the Huws Gray Alliance with an overall record of 21 wins, 4 draws and only 5 defeats.
-In that first season back in the Huws Gray Alliance things didn't go to plan and at the end of the season the club dropped out of the Huws Gray Alliance with just 18 points, finishing in 14th position.
-The club found themselves back in the third tier of Welsh football but this time in the Welsh National League rather than the Welsh Alliance due to new boundary changes coming into force.
-The club also decided to appoint Daniel Seamarks as their new manager and it was his task to rebuild the team and fortunes.
-In that first season Rhydymwyn finished in a highly respectful second position and they were able to gain promotion back to the Huws Gray Alliance as champions FC Cefn chose to withdraw their application for Promotion.
-So in season 2012-13 the see saw affect continued with Rhydymwyn back in the Huws Gray alliance.
-Rhydymwyn secured 28 points that season and ended up finishing in 14th position.
-This time the club knew that they would be safe as only 2 clubs were going to gain promotion and Rhyl were going to be promoted to the Welsh Premier as champions of the Huws Gray Alliance.
+However the first season back in the Huws Gray Alliance was unsuccessful: they finished in 14th place with only 18 points, and at the end of the season the club dropped out of the Huws Gray Alliance.
+The club found themselves back in the third tier of Welsh football, but this time in the Welsh National League (Wrexham Area) rather than the Welsh Alliance, due to boundary changes.
+The club appointed Daniel Seamarks as their new manager, and it was his task to rebuild the team.
+Next season Rhydymwyn finished in a highly respectable second position, and were promoted back to the Huws Gray Alliance, as champions FC Cefn chose to withdraw their application for promotion.
+But in 2012-13 Rhydymwyn only came 14th in the Huws Gray Alliance, with 28 points.
+This time the club knew that they would be safe, as only two clubs were going to gain promotion and Rhyl were going to be promoted to the Welsh Premier as champions of the Huws Gray Alliance.
 Rhydymwyn had been higher up the table earlier in the season and their league position slipped as security was guaranteed.
-Rhydymwyn have now got the task of building on that and will be looking to move further up the table in season 2013-14 despite limited resources and funds.

-2014-15 was a sad season in the history of Rhydymwyn because of unforeseen circumstances they were not able to raise a team, and the team folded.
+2014-15 goalkeeper Andrew Ruscoe signed from Cefn Druids and became captain.
+He later became their Player of the Season before moving back to Brickfield Rangers.
+It was a poor season for Rhydymwyn: they did not win a game all season and were relegated form the Huws Gray Cymru Alliance (Tier 2 of Welsh Football).
+Next season the club could not raise a team, and the club folded.
 In 2016 the club reformed and entered the Welsh National League (Wrexham Area).

+The club played in the Ardal Leagues North West, which is at Tier 3 of the Welsh football pyramid, before resigning from the league in September 2022.
+The following season they reformed and joined the North East Wales Football League in the Tier 5 Championship Division.